- Fibromyalgia Overview Slideshow

 - What is the prognosis of fibromyalgia?

 - What is the latest research on fibromyalgia?

 Is fibromyalgia hereditary?

 Increasing evidence supports a strong genetic component to fibromyalgia.
-Siblings, parents, and children of a person with fibromyalgia are eight times more likely to have fibromyalgia than those who have no relatives with the condition.
-There are several genes that have been suspected to play a role in fibromyalgia.
+Siblings, parents, and children of people with fibromyalgia are eight times more likely to have the disorder than those who have no relatives with the health condition.
+There are several genes that have been suspected to play a role in fibromyalgia syndrome.
 Studies in twins suggest that half the risk of fibromyalgia and related disorders is genetic and half is environmental.

 What are risk factors for fibromyalgia?